Free (or Cheap) Volunteer Work in Laos

 Hostel Work Exchanges

-Watching Mario and Olivia’s Travels on Toast YouTube channel, we liked the look (and price) of where they stayed in Luang Prabang.
+Watching Mario and Olivia’s Travels on Toast and Craig’s True Budget Travelling YouTube channels, we liked the look (and price) of where they stayed in Luang Prabang.
 It’s cheaper than where we usually base ourselves so we too might head to Sa Sa Lao next time we are in the city.
 A quick google reveals the eco lodge takes on a couple of volunteers at a time through Workaway.

 Other Opportunities to Volunteer in Laos

 The website of Luang Prabang’s NamKhan Project wasn’t working when we visited so try their Facebook page, YouTube channel or the information given on this travel website.
 They’re an eco farm that will provide volunteers with food and accommodation for their efforts is the gist of it.
 Head south to Vang Vieng and you can earn a 30% discount on accommodation and food by helping VV Organic Farm for four hours teaching English, in reception or on the farm.

 If you are an influencer like Olivia and Mario (see hostel work exchanges above) a comment on one of their videos recommended they head to “a nice resort just outside Luang Prabang [where they] offer free accommodation in exchange for your role as a influencer.”
 The resort is Manifa Elephant Camp.
 The guys from Travels on Toast did visit and made this video.
 Find more information via this facebook post from Michael Harbone.